CoolHandDev/go-mssql-runner/README.md

 # Go MSSQL Runner
-cli utility for running ordered sets of sql script files
+Command line utility for running a sequence of SQL scripts.

 # Overview

-Using information from a JSON configuration file, this command line utility enables sequential execution of a set of SQL script files.
+Using information from a JSON configuration file, this command line utility enables sequential execution of SQL script files.

 # Platform support
 OS: Linux, OSX, Windows